-CARE Ratings looks at the debt repayment obligations of NBFC over the next 12 months and the extent to which cash and liquid assets are available to cover it.
-Further, the scheduled inflows from credit assets (adjusted for collection efficiency) over the next 12 months is compared with the 12 month debt obligations to arrive at a cover based on such asset inflows.
-For NBFCs running a negative ALM mismatch in 1 year bucket, such cover will tend to be below 100%, thereby increasing the refinancing risk.
+CARE Ratings looks at the debt repayment obligations of an HFC over the next 12 months and the extent to which cash and liquid assets are available to cover for it.
+Furthermore, the scheduled inflows from credit assets (adjusted for collection efficiency) over the next 12 months is compared with the 12-month debt obligations to arrive at a cover based on such asset inflows.
+For HFCs running a negative ALM mismatch in 1-year bucket, such cover will tend to be below 100%, thereby increasing the refinancing risk.

-From liquidity perspective, NBFCs adopting a liability maturity profile which is consistent with the asset maturity are viewed favourably.
+From liquidity perspective, HFCs adopting a liability maturity profile which is consistent with the asset maturity are viewed favourably.
 Any negative mismatch without proper backup is viewed as a risk.
-In case of entities belonging to large groups, demonstrated support from group will be considered as backup.
+In case of entities belonging to large groups, demonstrated support from the group will be considered as backup.

-In case of presence of any acceleration clauses embedded in borrowing agreements with lenders/investors which are linked to downgrade in external credit ratings, the ALM profile of a NBFC can be severely distressed in case of such rating downgrades.
+In case of presence of any acceleration clauses embedded in borrowing agreements with lenders/investors which are linked to downgrade in external credit ratings, the ALM profile of an HFC can be severely distressed in case of such rating downgrades.
 CARE Ratings, in its assessment of liquidity, does not take into account the presence of such rating-linked acceleration clauses.
-However, NBFCs have witnessed severe liquidity mismatches in such events which have translated into sharp deterioration in their liquidity profile upon trigger of such clauses.
+However, HFCs have witnessed severe liquidity mismatches in such events which have translated into sharp deterioration in their liquidity profile upon trigger of such clauses.
 In such cases, the ratings will see a much sharper migration than otherwise.

-5. Resource Profile
+6. Resource Profile

-Resource base of the NBFC is analysed in terms of cost and composition.
-Proportion of deposits/ loans/ bonds in funding mix is examined.
-Ability to diversify funding sources is a key factor in rating of NBFCs.
-Generally, the entities having major funding from different segments of the capital markets and overseas markets are considered having better diversification of resources.
+Resource base of the HFC is analyzed in terms of cost and composition.
+Proportion of deposits/loans/bonds in funding mix is examined.
+The ability to diversify funding sources is a key factor in the rating of HFCs.
+Generally, the entities having funding from different segments of the capital markets and overseas markets are considered having better diversification of resources.
 Average as well as incremental cost of funds is examined in the context of prevailing interest rate regime.
-Ability of the company to raise additional resources at competitive rates is examined critically.
-Stability of sources of finance is also an important indicator of the resource raising ability of the NBFC.
+The ability of the company to raise additional resources at competitive rates is examined critically.
+Stability of sources for finance is also an important indicator of the resource raising ability of the HFC.
+Market reputation of the promoters/parent of an HFC is also a key factor in its ability to access various funding sources at competitive rates.
 The managements' strategy for funding is examined in light of its appropriateness with its growth strategy, the assets class, maintaining buffer / head room for raising capital in the form of securitisation, tier II capital, etc. The funding mix should be prudent to the nature of assets.

-6. Management & Systems
+7. Management & Systems

-The track record of the promoters, experience of the management team and the organizational structure of the company are considered.
+The track record of the promoters, experience of management team and the organizational structure of the company are considered.
+If the shareholding of the company is fragmented without a clear majority, it would entail further analysis on commitment of the individual shareholders to support the company.
 The company's strategic objectives and initiatives in the context of resources available, its ability to identify opportunities and track record in managing stress situations are taken as indicators of managerial competence.
-Market reputation of the promoters of a NBFC is also a key factor in its ability to access various funding sources at competitive rates.
 Adequacy of the information systems used by the management is evaluated.
-CARE Ratings focuses on modern practices and systems, level of technology deployed, capabilities of senior management and personnel policies.
-In case of shared resources by group companies, the strength and quality of group cos/businesses is considered while assessing the management strength.
-Further, the proven capabilities of the NBFC in its asset class and peer group is also examined.
+CARE Ratings focuses on practices and systems, level of technology deployed, capabilities of senior management and personnel policies.
+In case of shared resources by group companies, the strength and quality of group companies/businesses is considered while assessing the management strength.
+Furthermore, the proven capabilities of the HFC in its asset class and peer group is also examined.